hofstra/itinerary/README.md

 * [ ] Ensure that the Plague JS routine is using templates for content rather than hard-coded HTML.
 * [x] Ensure that all explicit references to data in the Rome HTML file are removed **or** documented.
 * [x] Ensure that the Rome JS routine is using templates for content rather than hard-coded HTML.
 * [x] Ensure that all explicit references to data in the Rome datajson are mapped to 1 field and NOT in the JS.
-** Note that this is not doable based on the current configuration, where common classes on table rows are the interface for these.
+(Note that this is not doable based on the current configuration, where common classes on table rows are the interface for these.
+However, the JS refers to specific CSS classes in the markup as hooks for this data.)

 ## Current State